serverless/blog/posts/2017-10-30-austen-collins-communication-fabric-event-driven-system-emit-2017.md

 ---
 title: Austen Collins - Building the communication fabric for an event-driven system
 description: We're posting the videos from Emit 2017!
 Here's Serverless CEO Austen Collins on the Event Gateway - a communication fabric for event-driven systems.
-date: 2017-10-26
+date: 2017-10-30
 layout: Post
 thumbnail: 'http://www.emitconference.com/assets/images/speaker-austen-collins.jpg'
 authors:
   - AndreaPasswater
 ---

+> [Emit](http://www.emitconference.com/) is the conference on event-driven, serverless architectures.

 Austen Collins launched the latest project from [Serverless.com](https://www.serverless.com), the [Event Gateway](https://www.serverless.com/event-gateway).
 It blends API Gateways with Pub/Sub functionality to create an event router for serverless compute.

 The Event Gateway facilitates cross-cloud serverless architectures: react to any event, with any cloud, on any provider.
-This could be the backbone of a feasible serverless multi-cloud.
+It's the backbone of a feasible serverless multi-cloud.

 Be sure to watch the talk; there's a sweet demo in there.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wTEADkvUz14" frameborder="0" allowfullscreen></iframe>

+## More videos:

+The entire playlist of talks is available on our YouTube channel here: [Emit Conf 2017](https://www.youtube.com/playlist?list=PLIIjEI2fYC-DBvLGbhw_SkeH_0IgvlFGI)

+To stay in the loop about Emit Conf, follow us at [@emitconf](https://twitter.com/emitconf) and/or sign up for the [Serverless.com newsletter](https://serverless.com/subscribe/).

 # Transcript